 CTTI’s Mobile Clinical Trials (MCT) Engaging Patients and Sites recommendations and resources fills that gap by addressing the concerns, perceived advantages, and preferences of sites and patients.
 Using these resources, sponsors, contract research organizations, and other stakeholders can maximize the opportunities of mobile technologies to advance the development of new medical products.

-Understanding patients’ and site investigators’ familiarity with mobile technology as well as their concerns with using such technology is critical to encouraging adoption and limiting the burden of participation in clinical trials.
-Currently, information is sparse on how these stakeholders perceive the use of mobile technologies within clinical trials; therefore, CTTI is working to explore their perceptions and identify strategies for overcoming barriers.
+Understanding patients’ and site investigators’ familiarity with mobile technologies, as well as their concerns and perceived advantages to using these technologies in clinical trials, is critical to maximizing benefits and minimizing barriers to participation in clinical trials that incorporate these technologies.
+Previously, information was sparse on how these stakeholders perceived the use of mobile technologies within clinical trials; therefore, CTTI conducted research to assess their perceptions and identify strategies for overcoming barriers.

 View other projects within CTTI’s MCT Program.

 Among site investigators who have been involved in mobile clinical trials:

 The project team conducted a survey among 193 potential research participants to determine their willingness to participate in mobile clinical trials, preferred attributes of mobile technologies, and concerns and preferences regarding data privacy and communications.
 When presented with both mobile and traditional versions of the same trial, 76% of respondents said they preferred to participate in the mobile trial.
 Those who preferred the mobile trial said it would require less time and effort, reduce clinic visits, facilitate more accurate data collection, and allow patients to track their own health data.
 Respondents also said they would be willing to use a variety of mobile technologies and that data confidentiality is important.